 What needs to be done as a businessman?

 The implementation of VAT in UAE will cause a business to get involved in some working.
 They need to maintain a proper record of the financial transactions that are being carried out.
 Moreover, they should also have to ensure that all the financial records are accurate and up to date.
 All the businesses that have a turnover, according to the minimum value explained by the government should register their business for VAT.

-On the other hand, the businesses who have the turnover below minimum value or the businesses who think that they do not fill up the required criteria of eligibility should also maintain their documents in a proper way.
+On the other hand, the businesses that have the turnover below the minimum value or the businesses who think that they do not fill up the required criteria of eligibility should also maintain their documents in a proper way.
 The reason behind this maintenance is that they should remain prepared for VAT in case the government considers them eligible.

-The businesses that are registered for VAT:
+The businesses that are registered for VAT

 - Must charge for VAT on all of the products or services that are produced within the company.